alluth-sys/telethon-backend/README.md

 $ docker-compose up --build
 ```

-please install and build redis first following the instructions here: https://www.runoob.com/docker/docker-install-redis.html
+* Please install and build redis first following the instructions here: https://www.runoob.com/docker/docker-install-redis.html

-the build command takes longer to run, as it runs the all setup commands for docker, as well as compiles the main application.
+* The build command takes longer to run, as it runs the all setup commands for docker, as well as compiles the main application.

 ### Start the application